-Yuvraj Singh became the second batsman, after Herschelle Gibbs, to hit six sixes in an over in international cricket.
+Yuvraj Singh became the second batter, after Herschelle Gibbs, to hit six sixes in an over in international cricket.
 The occasion was the World T20 encounter against England, the venue Kingsmead, Durban, and the bowler under the withering onslaught was Stuart Broad.
 Yuvraj, spurred by comments from Andrew Flintoff before the penultimate over, launched the first ball over cow corner; the second - measured at 111 yards - disappeared over backward square leg; the third and fourth rocketed over extra cover and point; the fifth flew over midwicket; and the sixth six landed in the stands at long-on.
 Yuvraj's 12-ball half-century is a record in all forms of international cricket.

 One of the great physical feats in Test cricket came to an end.
 The heat and humidity of Madras got to Dean Jones, but only in a physical sense.
 During his epic innings of 210, he was overcome by nausea on the pitch.
 After it, he was put on an intravenous drip.
 Batting for eight and a half hours he scored Australia's first Test double-century in India.
 Jones made a more modest 24 in the second innings, but every one of those runs was important: this was only the second tied Test in history.

 Sussex ended a 103-year wait for their first Championship title when Murray Goodwin took them to a win against Leicestershire in Hove.
 He went on to complete a career-best 335.
 Mushtaq Ahmed had been the catalyst for the success, taking 103 wickets in his first season with the county.
 Chris Adams, who had gradually built a strong team after moving from Derbyshire, made 102 and Tim Ambrose hit 82 as Sussex piled up 614 for 4, leaving no one in any doubt which was the best team.